centro/transis/README.md

 // #<TestModel (EMPTY-BUSY):2 {"id":9}>
 ```

-You can also create an empty model with the `Basis.Model.empty` method:
+You can also create an empty model with the `Transis.Model.empty` method:

 ```javascript
 var emptyModel2 = TestModel.empty(21);